UniHD-CEG/gpugraph500/README.md

 - Version 1.0
 - Last revision: 2nd November 2015

-## Hacking this BFS algorithm
+## Hacking this code

 - The code compilable code can be found onn the cpu_2d/ directory
 - The files INTEGRATION_README on each directory explain the behaviour of main files in that dir.
 - You can use `astyle` to format the code easily and without time-consumming formattings.

 1. Install `astyle`:
 ```
 debian/ ubuntu:
 $ sudo apt-get install astyle

 mac: